-Stanford's Department of Economics hosts an annual conference with a series of workshop sessions in economic theory and mathematical economics.
-This conference is known as the Stanford Institute for Theoretical Economics (SITE).
-Its purpose is to advance economic science for the benefit of society and to support cutting-edge work of economic theorists within specialized areas of research.
-With overall direction by Professor Arun Chandrasekhar, sessions are organized in a decentralized fashion by small groups of economists including selected senior collaborators from outside Stanford.
+Stanford's Department of Economics hosts an annual summer conference known as the Stanford Institute for Theoretical Economics (SITE), which consists of workshop sessions on almost every topic in economics including behavioral and experimental, computational, development, economic history, finance, industrial organization, labor, macroeconomics, and public.
+The purpose of this conference is to advance economic science for the benefit of society and to support the cutting-edge work of economic theorists within specialized areas of research.
+SITE is overseen by Professor Arun Chandrasekhar and sessions are organized in a decentralized fashion by small groups of economists and selected senior collaborators from outside Stanford.

 The goal of SITE is to contribute to the

 "dissemination of scientific knowledge, to strengthen both empirical and theoretical economic analysis and research methods, and to improve the understanding of the processes and institutions of the U.S. economy and of the world system of which it is a part."

 Each SITE session combines leading senior researchers in the specified topic areas with those newer to the field.
 The workshops provide an exceptional environment for diverse members of the economic community to interact and connect with fellow participants for the following opportunities: